 What is Blackfalds doing?

-With the potential of the Cannabis Federal Regulations being passed this fall, the Town of Blackfalds is working on updating its bylaws to accommodate this upcoming change that will assist the Town in regulating Cannabis stores and use in accordance with the Federal, Provincial and Alberta Gaming, Liquor and Cannabis Regulation.
+The Town of Blackfalds worked on updating its bylaws to assist the Town in regulating Cannabis stores and use in accordance with the Federal, Provincial and Alberta Gaming, Liquor and Cannabis Regulation.

-The new and amended legislation will directly affect the Town of Blackfalds in three key areas:
+The new and amended legislation directly affect the Town of Blackfalds in three key areas:

 Council established a Community Cannabis Advisory Committee (CCAC) to assist through the various aspects and needs of implementation and monitoring.
-The objective of this committee will be to draft a Terms of Reference and then determine a strategy that allows us to utilize our resources effectively to ensure that our Community is adequately prepared for enactment of the legislation.
+The objective of this committee was to draft a Terms of Reference and then determine a strategy that allowed us to utilize our resources effectively to ensure that our Community was adequately prepared for enactment of the legislation.